vladzima/workflowy-mcp/README.md

 ```
 "Create a new WorkFlowy node called 'Project Ideas' with todo layout"

-"List all my uncompleted tasks"
+"List all child nodes of my project"

-"Search for nodes containing 'meeting'"

 "Mark the node with ID abc123 as completed"

 "Update the 'Weekly Goals' node with new notes"

+"Delete the obsolete task node"
 ```

 ## Development